 “The school nurses were very appreciative to receive the funds and the supplies for their school sick rooms,” Lion Sam Fuller said.
 “The donated funds will help them get specific supplies they will need to stock their shelves.”

 Madison Area Family Lions Club constantly looks for new members who want to serve their community.
 Club members meet monthly on second Tuesdays at 6 p.m. in Dublin Park’s meeting rooms.
 Lions clubs are a recognized service organization who identify needs within their community and work together to fulfill those needs.

-Lions Clubs International, the world’s largest service club organization, has more than 1.3 million members in approximately 45,000 clubs in 205 countries and geographical areas worldwide.
-Since 1917, Lions clubs have aided the blind and visually impaired and made a strong commitment to community service and serving youth.
+Lions Clubs International, the world’s largest service club organization, has more than 1.3 million members in approximately 48,000 clubs in 205 countries and geographical areas around the world.
+Since 1917, Lions clubs have aided the blind fand visually impaired and made a strong commitment to community service and serving youth throughout the world.

-For more information or to get involved with the club, call 334-312-6265, email firstname.lastname@example.org or visit Facebook/Madison Area Family Lions Club.
+For more information, email Villamil at email@example.com or visit Facebook//Madison Area Family Lions Club.